1. Home/

 • Custom KPI dashboards

-What advantages does Event-Driven Architecture offer for workflow automation?
+What advantages does an Event-Driven Architecture offer for workflow automation?

-Event-Driven Architecture (EDA) offers numerous advantages for modern workflow automation solutions and has established itself as the leading architectural paradigm in this domain.
+Event-Driven Architecture (EDA) offers numerous advantages for modern workflow automation solutions and has established itself as the leading architectural paradigm in this field.

 🔄 Decoupling and Scalability